tfpf/mersenne-twister/README.md

 # Mersenne Twister (MT19937)
 This package provides Mersenne Twister implementations and some utility functions, which are intended as replacements for the `rand` family of functions of the C standard library.
+The behaviours of these implementations are consistent with those of `std::mt19937` and `std::mt19937_64` of the C++ standard library.

 See [`include/mt19937.h`](include/mt19937.h) for the documentation of all available functions.